 Masuaku had no real right to emerge with the ball from a crowded left flank and find himself in space – and his next move seemed to indicate he was just as surprised as anyone by it all.

 With André Ayew waiting in the middle for a cross, the only question was whether it would be a low, drilled cross-shot like the one watched well by Kasper Schmeichel earlier in the second half, or a higher delivery aimed at the head of Ayew.
 But again, I stress, you don’t pick Arthur Masuaku when you want predictability.

 Either he was setting himself when he already looked set (resetting himself?) or ghosting past a defender who wasn’t there, but Masuaku’s next touch put him in the ideal crossing position…if the goal had been situated in the stands.

-Some might use that bizarre piece of decision-making as justification for Masuaku being dropped for the trip to Everton, but what it really shows it he absolutely must keep his place.
+Some might use that bizarre piece of decision-making as justification for Masuaku being dropped, but what it really shows it he absolutely must keep his place.

 After all, if he’s capable of outsmarting even himself, he’s capable of anything.

 A massive pat on the back if you get all of these.

 If Lewy leaves Bayern, someone’s in for a treat.

 North Korea’s genius ploy unfortunately backfired.